Global existence and convergence to pressure waves in nonlinear fluid-structure interaction: Appendix

 admits a unique solution

 Moreover,

 and the corresponding norms for $\eta$, $\Sigma(\eta)n\vert_{\partial D}$ depend continuously on the the data. \end{thm}

-\begin{proof} Most of the estimates in the proof of {\cite[Theorem 2.4]{LLT1986}} for the wave equation can be adapted for the Lamé system by possibly adding a further dependence of the corresponding right-hand sides on the Dirichlet data $\Vert g\Vert_{\H1^{1+\theta}((0,T)\times\partial D)}$.
+\begin{proof} The proof of {\cite[Theorem 2.4]{LLT1986}} for the wave equation can be adapted for the Lamé system by adding a further dependence of the corresponding right-hand sides on the Dirichlet data $\Vert g\Vert_{\H1^{1+\theta}((0,T)\times\partial D)}$.
 The critical part is to check the desired regularity of the Neumann boundary $\Sigma(\eta)n\vert_{\partial D}$.
 As already mentioned in \cite[Remark~3.4]{KTZ2011}, this can be done by proceeding as in {\cite[Theorem~2.4]{LLT1986}} and using the estimate